floydspace/serverless-esbuild/README.md

 ## Configure

-By default, no configuration required, but you can change esbuild behavior in custom `esbuild` section in `serverless.yaml` config:
+By default, no configuration is required, but you can change esbuild behavior in custom `esbuild` section in `serverless.yaml` config:

 ```yml
 custom: